The importance of refactoring in code readability

 Clean code is easier and cheaper to maintain!...

-I love the part of "Clean code is obvious for other programmers", because we have to remember that we are writing code for humans to read, not for machines, you can write a mess of code but as long as it works, the machine doesn't care if is clean or not, but other programmers do.
+I love the part about "Clean code is obvious for other programmers" because we have to remember that we're writing code for humans to read, not for machines.
+You can write a mess of code, but as long as it works, the machine doesn't care if it's clean or not—other programmers do.

 Real examples

-Okay too much theory, let's see some real examples of refactoring in code readability.
-Don't worry too much about the business logic, just focus on the method structure.
+Okay, enough theory.
+Let's see some real examples of refactoring for code readability.
+Don't worry too much about the business logic; just focus on the method structure.

 # Before